1941 (film): Production

-During the USO riot scene, when a military police officer is tossed into the window of a restaurant from the ladder of a fire engine, Belushi is seen eating spaghetti, in makeup to resemble Marlon Brando in The Godfather, whom he famously parodied in a sketch on Saturday Night Live.
+During the USO riot scene, when a shore patrolman is tossed into the window of a restaurant from the ladder of a fire engine, Belushi is seen eating spaghetti, in makeup to resemble Marlon Brando in The Godfather, whom he famously parodied in a sketch on Saturday Night Live.
 Belushi told Spielberg he wanted to appear as a second character and the idea struck Spielberg as humorous.
 At the beginning of the USO riot, one of the uncredited "extras" dressed as a sailor is actor James Caan.
 Mickey Rourke makes his first screen appearance in the film as Private First Class Reese of Sgt.
 Tree's tank group.

 The M3 tank Lulu Belle (named after a race horse) and fashioned from a mocked-up tractor, paid homage to its forebear in Humphrey Bogart's 1943 movie Sahara where an authentic M3 named Lulubelle was prominently featured.

-Renowned modelmaker Greg Jein worked on the film, and would later use the hull number "NCC-1941" for the starship USS Bozeman in the Star Trek: The Next Generation episode "Cause and Effect".
+Renowned modelmaker Greg Jein (best known for his work in the Star Trek franchise) received his second Academy Award for Best Visual Effects nomination for his work on the film; he would later use the hull number "NCC-1941" for the starship USS Bozeman in the Star Trek: The Next Generation episode "Cause and Effect".
 Paul De Rolf choreographed the film.

 1941 is dedicated to the memory of Charlsie Bryant, a longtime script supervisor at Universal Studios.
 She had worked on both Jaws and Close Encounters, and would have reprised those duties with this film had she not unexpectedly died.

 Special effects

-The Oscar-winning team of L.B.
-Abbott and A.D.
-Flowers were in charge of the special effects on 1941.
+The Oscar-winning team of L. B. Abbott and A. D. Flowers were in charge of the special effects on 1941.
 The film is widely recognized for its Academy Award-nominated special-effects laden progressive action and camera sequences.

 Trailer

-The advance teaser trailer for 1941, directed by the film's executive producer/co-story writer John Milius, featured a voice-over by Aykroyd as Belushi's character Kelso, after landing his plane, gives the viewers a pep-talk encouraging them to join the United States Armed Forces, lest they find one morning that the country will have been taken over (for instance, "the street signs will be written in Japanese!").
+The advance teaser trailer for 1941, directed by the film's executive producer/co-story writer John Milius, featured narration by Aykroyd as Belushi's character Kelso (here erroneously named "Wild Wayne" and not "Wild Bill"), after landing his plane, gives the viewers a pep-talk encouraging them to join the United States Armed Forces, lest they find one morning that the country has been taken over (for instance, "the street signs will be written in Japanese!").